stanfordnlp/CoreNLP/_pages/corenlp-server.md

 permalink: '/corenlp-server.html'
 ---

 CoreNLP includes a simple web API server for servicing your human language understanding needs (starting with version 3.6.0).
 This page describes how to set it up.
 CoreNLP server provides both a convenient graphical way to interface with your installation of CoreNLP and an API with which to call CoreNLP using any programming language.
+If you're writing a new wrapper of CoreNLP for using it in another language, you're advised to do it using the CoreNLP Server.

 ## Getting Started